 On Sunday Mornings at 10am the members of our church share their wisdom on that weeks Sermon Topic in a lively Adult Bible study group.
 We also have a children's class.
 Our Sunday Service begins at 11am.

-Drop by on any Sunday Morning and introduce yourself we would be happy to see you!
+If you are considering relocating to our area drop by and introduce yourself we would be happy to see you!

 These documents will be posted by the Friday before the Sunday Service in the upcoming events section of the calendar on this page.

 Go-at-your-own-pace learning modules on teaching, Bible study and discipleship.

 Feel free to “Like” our page.
 You can keep up to date with activities, meetings and see what our members are up to!

 Every Friday, read Sandy’s reflections on that week’s sermon text.